eggersn/DistributedFFT/README.md

 # DistributedFFT
 Library for "Distributed Fast Fourier Transforms for heterogeneous GPU Systems".

 This Library aims to provide an easily extendable framework for comparing different approaches of computing distributed 3D-FFTs on NVIDIA GPUs (via CUDA).
-The theoretical background and the implementation details can be found in my bachelor's thesis.
+The theoretical background and the implementation details can be found in my [bachelor's thesis](http://dx.doi.org/10.18419/opus-11918).

-(TODO: Link & Citation)

 # Clone Repository
 Use the following, to clone the repository **including the full test data**.